Nick-Morgan/Python-Movie-Genre-Predictor/README.md

 ---

 ### Navigating This Repository:

+The PDF of our final report can be found in the submissions folder.
+Each individual Jupyter notebook is also well-documented.
 The manipulated dataframes and arrays are all saved in the `data` folder, which allows for each notebook to be run independently of the others.
 If you wish to follow along in the order of our report, go through the notebooks in the following order:

 1) **movie_scraper_and_prep.ipynb**
 2) **eda_and_plot_transformations.ipynb**